By Stephanie Shuster

-Disney’s Pop Century Resort is a pretty unique hotel on WDW property.
-It’s got a lot of appeal – great food, great location, great music – and as a value resort it’s an affordable option to stay close to all that Disney Magic!
+Disney’s Pop Century Resort is GROOVY!
+It’s a pretty unique hotel on WDW property that has a lot of appeal – great food, great location, great music, and great prices.
+Guests who stay here rave about it.
+So what makes this surprisingly affordable resort so special?

 I’ve stayed at value, moderate, deluxe resorts (standard rooms and family suites) on Disney properties in Orlando, Anaheim, and Paris – but I keep coming back to the Pop Century.
-It’s my go-to resort for a reason – I just love it, and here are 5 reasons why:5: Fantastic Location
+It’s my go-to resort, my “home” away from home.

-Disney’s Pop Century Resort is situated in a fairly central location on WDW Property – tucked to the south of Epcot and Disney’s Hollywood Studios and West of Downtown Disney, it has a close proximity to most destinations 8-15 minutes on a bus an you can be anywhere (other than Magic Kingdom, which is about 20 minutes away).
+Disney’s Pop Century Resort is situated in a fairly central location on WDW Property – tucked to the south of EPCOT and Disney’s Hollywood Studios and West of Disney Springs, it has a close proximity to most destinations, in 8-15 minutes on a bus an you can be anywhere (other than Magic Kingdom, which is about 20 minutes away).
 Many other resorts are close to one destination but are a long haul to everywhere else.

 In addition to the commute times being pretty reasonable, if you take Disney buses, you’ll have a relatively short wait.
 Since the Pop Century is the largest resort on property, it also has the most bus capacity devoted to it.
 I’ve had better bus service at this resort than any other.

-And if walking is your thing, you can take a quick stroll over the Generation Gap Bridge at Hourglass Lake – you’ll end up a the Art of Animation Resort where you can enjoy unique shopping, dining, and photo opportunities!4: Themed Food
+And if walking is your thing, you can take a quick stroll over the Generation Gap Bridge at Hourglass Lake – you’ll end up a the Art of Animation Resort where you can enjoy unique shopping, dining, and photo opportunities!

 Most of the WDW Resorts offer a few special menu items coordinated to their themes, and the Pop Century is no exception.
 Everything Pop is a quick service location that’s open from 6am-midnight, and Pop Art Pizza Delivery delivers from dinnertime onward – there are lots of Pop-themed treats to order!

-And fuel up anytime ay or night with a King’s Cupcake (inspired by Elvis’ favorite sandwich – peanut butter, bacon, banana), Tie Dye Cheesecake (a rainbow swirl of classic creamy cheesecake), or a Popaccino coffee beverage!3: Grown-up Appeal
+And fuel up anytime day or night with a pineapple upside down cake, Tie Dye Cheesecake (a rainbow swirl of classic creamy cheesecake on a red velvet crust), or a Popaccino coffee beverage!

 Okay, if you are going to Walt Disney World, you have to expect that you’re going to see kids – and a lot of them.
 Of course they’ll be in the parks, but even in areas typically for adults-only in the real world (like fancy restaurants and concierge-level hotel suites), children should be expected at Disney.

-My husband an I are 30 and travel frequently to WDW without kiddos in tow, so I can attest that the Pop Century draws fewer small children.
+My husband an I are in our 30s and travel frequently to WDW without kiddos in tow, so I can attest that the Pop Century draws fewer small children.
 Couples and families with older kids/teens are found at the Pop (understandably, as the other value resorts hold more “kid appeal” in their themes).
-It’s been a perfect location for us.2: Value for Money
+It’s been a perfect location for us.

 WDW is a pricey vacation destination, but there are lots of ways to save.
-Your hotel can be one of the biggest expenses, and choosing a value resort can save you hundreds or thousands of dollars over a moderate or deluxe.
+Your hotel can be one of the biggest expenses, and choosing a value resort can save you hundreds or even thousands of dollars over a moderate or deluxe resort.
 A week at the Pop can cost the same (or less!) than a night in a suite at a deluxe resort.

-I think the Pop is a great value for money – staying there helps my budget so I can stay longer, go more frequently, and spend money on items that matter more to me, like food, souvenirs, and special experience.
+I think the Pop Century is a great value for money – staying there helps my budget so I can stay longer, go more frequently, and spend money on items that matter more to me, like food, souvenirs, and special experiences.

 Since you’re on Disney property you know that you’ll have a safe, clean, comfortable place to stay – heading off property you may not find that guarantee in the same price range.
-Plus, you’re entitled to all of the Disney resort benefits like free transportation, Magical Express, and Extra Magic Hours!1: The Nostalgia Factor
+Plus, you’re entitled to all of the same Disney resort benefits like free transportation, Magical Express, picking your FastPass+ reservations 60 days out, and Extra Magic Hours!

-And the 50’s, 60’s, 70’s, and 80’s all have iconic moments and popular culture that have influenced my life, so there are lots of great memories that get stirred up for me – although I didn’t experience all of those decades, I have lots of nostalgia for them.
+Iconic moments and popular culture from the second half of the 20th century have influenced my life (and probably yours!), so there are lots of great memories that get stirred up – this resort has nostalgia in spades.
 It’s fantastic to see people do the Hustle or the Electric Slide like they’re kids again!

 Signing off with Peace, Love, and Mickey Mouse!